Celebrating 69 years of fellowship in Christ and

 - Individual supporters of UCLC are always sought.
 Anyone in agreement with the mission of this ministry is welcome to get involved.

-United Churches Fifth Annual Golf Tournament will be held Friday, September 25, 2015
+United Churches Annual Assembly will be held Thursday, November 19, 2015